Browser Agent Workspace Boundary

 • localhost, downloads, admin consoles, payments, secrets, and raw token exposure can kill the session.

-That is a high-value commercial surface.
+That is a high-value trusted-source surface.
 The open pack helps teams reason about browser agents today.
 A hosted product can enforce the same decisions with browser isolation logs, origin policy, user confirmations, SIEM export, and signed run receipts.

 What was added